A Semantics for Belief in Simplicial Complexes: Introduction

 Somewhat surprisingly, the obvious analogous approach does not work out in the simplicial setting.
 Suppose our model begins with a simplicial complex $S$ in the background (representing knowledge, as usual), and adds a subcomplex $S' \subseteq S$ to represent the beliefs of each agent---so to determine an agent's beliefs we would only quantify over facets in $S'$.
 Then, as desired, for a given facet $X$ in $S$, it might be the case that $\varphi$ is true at $X$ yet at all facets $X'$ in $S'$ which are $a$-accessible from $X$, $\varphi$ is false.
 This produces a counterexample to factivity for belief.
 However, at all facets $X'$ in $S'$, every agent \textit{will} have factive beliefs, and as a consequence this model does not allow agents to consider it possible that any \textit{other} agents have false beliefs; this is formalized in Proposition \ref{pro:sref}.

 Our solution to this issue is to enrich the model with multiple ``belief'' subcomplexes---one for each agent.
 This solves the problem outlined above, and leads naturally to the question of how these enriched simplicial models are related to standard relational models for knowledge and belief.
 This question, too, is not entirely straightforward, since the standard translation between simplicial and relational frameworks requires a ``properness'' condition that turns out to be quite restrictive when it comes to representing beliefs.
-We discuss this translation, and its restrictiveness, in Section \ref{sec:con}, and then leverage (a slight generalization of) the work in \cite{Note1} to resolve the issue.
+We discuss this translation, and its restrictiveness, in Section \ref{sec:con}, and then establish in Section \ref{sec:prop} a general result that allows one to simulate any model with a proper model, effectively dissolving the restriction.
+This result is of independent interest and as such we attempt to present the details of that section in a relatively self-contained way.

 We are not the first to propose a representation of belief using simplicial complexes.
 Both ``Knowledge and Simplicial Complexes'' \cite{KaSC} as well as ``Simplicial Belief'' \cite{SimpBel} tackle the same idea.
 While each of these approaches is interesting in its own right, they differ substantially from our models both in formal implementation and in the overall logic of belief that they validate.
 We outline these frameworks and discuss their relationship to our models in Section \ref{sec:Conc}.